eventide-project/docs/user-guide/message-db/update.md

 ## Installation

-Message DB can be installed either as a Ruby Gem, an NPM package, or can simply be cloned from this repository.
+Message DB can be installed either as a Ruby Gem, an NPM package, or can simply be cloned from the [Message DB Git repository](https://github.com/message-db/message-db).

 ### Git Clone